Data-Sci-2021/Complexity-measures-and-proficiency/final_code.md

     7 Student7   366    676 0.541
     8 Student8   466    829 0.562

+The TTR results are vastly different than MLTD results.
+The student with the shortest texts showed the highest TTR, which is what usually happens when text length is not controlled.
+Two intermediate level students have higher TTR than advanced level students, as in MTLD results.
 I think types are more meaningful for L2 English texts because Russian is more morphologically rich than English.
 Maybe lemmas would have been a better measure of lexical variation than types for L2 Russian texts.
-The TTR results are vastly different than MLTD results.
-The hypothesis is the higher the TTR, the higher proficiency.
-As it can be expected, the student with the shortest texts showed the highest TTR.
-Again, two intermediate level students have higher TTR than advanced level students.

 ## Lexical sophistication